Brand development that increases sales velocity, guaranteed.

 In the game of chess, two things are essential.

-1. You need to contemplate your next move carefully.
+1. You need to consider your next move carefully.

 2. You need to see further along in the game.

 Omnichannel CPG marketing begins with considering which channel is most accessible for us to execute, which gives us the most leverage, or a combination of the two.
-We then need to consider how moving into this CPG retailer impacts the next retailer, which then affects the next retailer.
+We then need to consider how moving into this CPG retailer impacts the next retailer, which in turn affects the subsequent retailer.

 You get the point.